Welcome to the Bayfield

 Land Acknowledgement

-All of these First Nations have an unbroken historical and legal right to govern themselves on their own lands and on the waters, and to be Canadian citizens.
+These First Nations have an unbroken historical and legal right to govern themselves on their lands and waters, and to be Canadian citizens.

 This statement has been written in collaboration with a member of the Kettle and Stony Point First Nation and approved by the Bayfield Historical Society Board of Directors.